 - The quality of coal required to realise the volume of production and sales contemplated in the Group's forecasts is sufficiently verified for its reasonableness by coal mining activities conducted to date.
-This, in conjunction with recent and forecast current thermal and coking coal prices, provides management with a reasonable basis to conclude that receipts from coal sales will meet those expectations reflected in cash flow forecasts; - Commercial mining operations continue in line with expectations and where necessary, mining expectations have been amended to reflect the most recent coal mining results.
-With the exception of a materially adverse unforeseen event transpiring, there have been no indicators in the coal production process to date, which would suggest coal qualities and volumes and the cost of production being materially different than those assumptions utilised in the cash flow forecasts through 20 March 2020; - Licence Compliance obligations for both the Amaam and Amaam North tenements have been planned for and are expected to be achieved with minimal risk of non-compliance with licence terms and conditions.
-There is, therefore, a reasonable expectation that the Group will continue to be compliant with licence drilling obligations and that no material sanctions arising from any licence breaches will be levied;
+This, in conjunction with recent and forecast current thermal and coking coal prices, provides management with a reasonable basis to conclude that receipts from sales of coal will meet those expectations reflected in cash flow forecasts; - Commercial mining operations continue in line with expectations.
+With the exception of a materially adverse unforeseen event transpiring, there have been no indicators in the coal production process to date, which would suggest coal qualities and volumes and the cost of production being materially different than those assumptions utilised in the cash flow forecasts through 28 February 2021; - Licence Compliance obligations for both the Amaam and Amaam North tenements have been planned for and are expected to be achieved with minimal risk of non-compliance with licence terms and conditions.
+There is, therefore, a reasonable expectation that the Group will continue to be compliant with licence drilling obligations;